Today, I want to pull back the curtain and show you exactly what I do to set myself up for a week of successful eating.

 Sometimes it takes a couple hours to put everything together.
-In fact, if you are doing it right, it always takes a couple of hours!
-While doing food prep can seem time consuming, I find it extremely efficient and it saves me a ton of time during the week (and money – because you’re not shelling out $ on lunches out, snacks, take-out food, etc).
-Not to mention it absolutely ensures I’m going to be making the best choices for my body all week and not relying on pre-made foods that have too much sugar, salt, additives or ingredients that might not be optimal for my health.
+In fact, if you are doing it right, it always takes a couple of hours, but it will save you many more hours over the week to come!
+While doing food prep can seem time consuming initally, I find it extremely efficient and it saves me a ton of time and thinking during the week (and money – because you’re not shelling out $ on lunches out, snacks, take-out food, etc).
+Not to mention it absolutely ensures I’m going to be making the best choices for my body and not relying on pre-made foods that have too much sugar, salt, additives or ingredients that might not be optimal for my health.
 It is not always seamless, and I don’t do it every single week, or I may be short on time and only do food for 3 days knowing that I will rely on food I prepped and stored in freezer for the rest of the week, but I do my best to do food prep 2-3 times a month.
 I also always ensure that I make enough of at least one or two items that can be frozen for another week just incase.

 Here’s how it all goes down: